taehyun53/Global-Airport-Recommendation-System-/README.md

 • Encode categorical features - binary encoder
   - Why binary encoder?
     - Converts ths categorical features to ordinal numbers and then changes these to binary then different columns which is really advantageous when there are a lot of features.
     - Binary encoder is a memory-efficient encoding scheme as it uses fewer features than one-hot encoding.
-It's relaly good when there's a lot of features       because it reduces the rucse of dimensionality for data with high cardinality.
+It's really good when there's a lot of features because it reduces the curse of dimensionality for data with high cardinality.

 • Scaling - Standard Scaler
   - Makes it normally distributed
   - Mean = 0